 - Air source heat pumps

-- Solar panels (in some cases)
+- Solar panels and home batteries

 - Smart heating controls